CubicZebra/fcpp/README.md

-# A Modern C/CPP Build System
+# A Modern C/CPP Library Build System

 This project is a C/C++ library built using Conan 2.0 and CMake, featuring modern C++ standards support and module capabilities.